Rize00/PenDrive-Password-Manager/README.md

 Consider to share changes per support this application.

-Consider a donation if you want to support the developer Thank you for reading, the developer
+Consider a donation if you want to support the developer

+Thank you for reading, the developer,

 Riccardo Sebastiani